 Selection item Description Error Injection Select when inserting an error based on the timing of an external signal.
-This is used when External-Trigger or External-Disable is selected from the Source drop-down list on the Error Addition tab (refer to Section 5.3 "Adding Errors" for details).
-Burst Select when Burst is selected from the Pattern Sequence drop-down list on the Misc1 tab, and External-Trigger or External Enable is selected from the Source drop-down list.
+This is used when "External-Trigger" or "External-Disable" is selected from the Source drop-down list on the Error Addition tab (refer to Section 5.3 "Adding Errors" for details).
+Burst Select when Burst is selected from the Pattern Sequence drop-down list, and External-Trigger or External Enable is selected from the Source drop-down list.
 Refer to Section 5.5.1.2 "Setting Burst pattern" for details.